 Roast the Carrot Slices

 Place carrot slices, thyme (reserve a pinch for butter), and half the garlic (reserve remaining for broccoli mash) on prepared baking sheet.
 Toss with ½ tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.

-Spread into a single layer and roast until tender and lightly caramelized, 18-20 minutes.
+Spread into a single layer and roast in hot oven until tender and lightly caramelized, 18-20 minutes.

 While carrot roasts, make maple butter.

 Make the Maple Butter

 Combine softened butter, half the syrup, and reserved thyme in a mixing bowl until incorporated.
 Taste, and add more syrup as desired.

-Divide equally into two disks, cover with plastic wrap, and refrigerate until plating.
+Divide maple butter equally in half and form each half into two disks.
+Cover with plastic wrap and refrigerate until plating.

 Make the Broccoli Mash